kabanero-io/kabanero-pipelines/README.md

 ![](https://raw.githubusercontent.com/kabanero-io/kabanero-website/master/src/main/content/img/Kabanero_Logo_Hero.png)

-# kabanero-pipelines
+# Kabanero Pipelines
 The kabanero-pipelines repository contains a collection of Tekton tasks and pipelines that are intended to work out of the box with the featured Kabanero collections to illustrate a CI/CD work flow.
 The pipelines and tasks can be executed manually or via a webhook.
-The steps below walk through how to drive a pipeline manually, which is useful for pipeline development, and driving it via a webhook, which is perfect for CI/CD workflows once there is a functional pipeline.
+The steps below walk through how to drive a pipeline manually (using a script or CLI), which is useful for pipeline development, or driving it via a webhook, which is perfect for CI/CD workflows once there is a functional pipeline.

 # Prereqs

+You have the Kabanero foundation installed on an OKD cluster.
+It has the necessary Kabanero, Isito, Knative, and Tekton components fully deployed.
+Please refer to https://github.com/kabanero-io/kabanero-foundation for more details on installing the Kabanero foundation.

+Identify the tekton-dashboard URL after your have completed the installation.
+This is useful for a few of the steps documented below.

 ### Create a peristant volume
 The persistant volume is used by the pipelines.
 An example pv definition is provided.
 Update path and other values in pv.yaml to suit your requirements.